smohiudd/smohiudd.github.io/_posts/2019-06-21-mapping-curb-rules.markdown

 CurbLR deals with this by including a priority field for restrictions.
 The priority field in the spec defines how overlapping restrictions relate to one another (i.e. which one takes priority).
 In our example above the “no stopping” restriction would take priority over the parking rule.
 So if you generated rules based on the different datasets then you would know which restriction governs if you have conflicting rules.

 !['CurbLR graphic'](https://github.com/sharedstreets/CurbLR/raw/master/images/curblr_overview.png)

+#### Next steps

+The CurbLR spec will probably go through more iterations following feedback from cities so I'm interested to see what it will look like later on.
+It currently does a good job of representing curb rules while still allowing flexibity to include custom fields.

+I'm hoping to continue developing the curb API and map to include other curb rules including no stopping times, snow route parking zones, curb cuts and other curb features.